-- 113. You must provide all the appropriate specified documents needed to establish the amount you have already invested from the following list. - i) Audited accounts ii) Unaudited accounts and an accountant's certificate of confirmation
+113. You must provide all the appropriate specified documents needed to establish the amount you have already invested from the following list.

+i) Audited accounts

 Registered companies that are required to produce audited accounts must do so.
 For information on who needs to produce these accounts please refer to the Companies House website on www.companieshouse.gov.uk/about/gbhtml/gba3.shtml.